ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

    - Request body must contain an encrypted file secret and associated file ID
    - Returns `201 CREATED`
    - Description:
-     - FIS finds the existing `InterrogationReport` in its database, raising an error if it doesn't find it.
+     - FIS finds the existing `FileUnderInterrogation` in its database, raising an error if it doesn't find it.
      - FIS forwards the file secret to EKSS (still encrypted) in exchange for a secret ID.
-     - FIS updates the `InterrogationReport` with the new secret ID and publishes the change as an outbox event.
+     - FIS updates the `FileUnderInterrogation` with the new secret ID.
 2. `GET /storages/{storage_alias}/uploads`: Serve a list of new file uploads (yet to be interrogated)
    - Authorization requires a token signed with Data Hub-specific private key
-   - Returns `200 OK` and a list of `FileUploads` for files awaiting interrogation
+   - Returns `200 OK` and a list of `FileUnderInterrogation` objects for files awaiting interrogation
    - Description:
-     - FIS gets the `InterrogationReports` which match the requested storage alias and have `interrogation_result=None`, i.e. interrogations which haven't reached a conclusion yet.
+     - FIS gets the `FileUnderInterrogation` objects which match the requested storage alias and have both `can_remove=False` and `interrogated=False`, i.e. interrogations which haven't reached a conclusion yet.
-     - FIS returns the list of `FileUploads` corresponding to the `InterrogationReports` from the previous step
+     - FIS returns the list of `FileUnderInterrogation` objects with the `secret_id` field omitted.
 3. `GET /uploads/{file_id}/can_remove`: Returns a bool indicating whether a file can be removed from the `interrogation` bucket
    - Authorization requires a token signed with Data Hub-specific private key
-   - Returns `200 OK` and the value of the `can_remove` field of the requested `InboxedFileUpload`
+   - Returns `200 OK` and the value of the `can_remove` field of the requested `FileUnderInterrogation`
    - Description:
-     - FIS finds the existing `InboxedFileUpload` in its database, raising an error if it doesn't find it (should be translated to True as an HTTP response but logged within the service as an error).
+     - FIS finds the existing `FileUnderInterrogation` in its database, raising an error if it doesn't find it (should be translated to True as an HTTP response but logged within the service as an error).
-     - Returns the value of `InboxedFileUpload.can_remove`
+     - Returns the value of `FileUnderInterrogation.can_remove`
-4. `PATCH /interrogation-reports`: Accept an interrogation report
+4. `POST /interrogation-reports`: Accept an interrogation report
-   - HTTP method is `PATCH` because the FIS already stores the object and requests to this endpoint are submitting a partial update to that information rather than a full, new object outright.
    - Authorization requires a token signed with Data Hub-specific private key
    - Request body must contain a payload conforming to the `InterrogationReport` [schema](#interrogationreport)
    - Returns `204 NO CONTENT`